India Software Company-Manpower ChallengesFriday, January 06, 2006

-India Software Companies are now using new methods to plug the brain that has afflicted the country's High-Tech Industry in these days.
-It is been long flight from California's Silicon Valley for the corporate hunters to enter the heart of India and the task proceeds ahead.
-The India Software Company and services, is expected to grow to US$50 billion by nearly 2009.
+India Software Companies are now using new methods to plug the brain that has afflicted the country’s High-Tech Industry these days.
+It is been a long flight from California’s Silicon Valley for the corporate hunters to enter the heart of India and the task proceeds ahead.
+The India Software Company and services are expected to grow to US$50 billion by nearly 2009.
 Some reports also suggest that the professional and skilled human resources may fall into short of requirements and India is definitely going to meet HR challenges.

 Six large India software companies have adopted a technique developed in America to retain employees in software engineering jobs.
 On an average, the cost of replacing an employee runs more than 100% of his/her salary, a devastating sum for a company with annual employee turnover of 15 to 20 percent.

 India software company survey also shows that the country is expected to be one among the few manpower surplus country to meet the global requirements.
 India suffers from this hardship for two main reasons.

 The technological companies are now big time markets with innovative products and worldwide sales and profits and secondly the IT workers are fluent English-speaking, software-savvy and interested to earn high-salaries.
 Many graduates and post-graduate college students excelling in subjects like computer applications and hardware applications are eager to join small dot.com firms to establish their position.

 India Software Company

 Well qualified software professionals could be compared to the US dollar as he is good anywhere in the world.
 There seems to be high-caliber of workers which affects India Software Company.

 But there is some news that India has to face some hurdles in the path of quality ICT manpower development in regards to the education.
 India Software Company has to face few manpower challenges such as: